Resolved: Number of distinct destination bucket ARNs cannot exceed 1

 Conclusion

-We also saw that even if you want the rule to apply on whole bucket, still you add a Filter with empty prefix which is equivalent to applying on whole bucket.
+We also saw that even if you want the rule to apply to the whole bucket, still you add a Filter with an empty prefix which is equivalent to applying to the whole bucket.

 Enjoyed the content?